ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## AS-to-C: Response ## {#sec-as-c-token}

-After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS proceeds as defined below.
+After having verified the POST request to the token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS proceeds as defined below.

-In the following, an authentication credential is denoted as "confirmed" if and only if the AS has achieved proof-of-possession of the private key associated with the public key of that authentication credential and such proof still holds.
+In the following, an authentication credential is denoted as "confirmed" if and only if the AS has achieved proof of possession of the private key associated with the public key of that authentication credential and such proof still holds.
 Otherwise, an authentication credential is denoted as "non confirmed".

 If the access token request specifies neither the 'client_cred_verify' parameter nor the 'client_cred_verify_mac' parameter, then the AS performs the following steps.

 * The AS considers the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.

-* If the AS currently knows AUTH_CRED_C as "confirmed", then the AS considers proof-of-possession for the client's private key to be achieved, and it takes no further actions in this respect.
+* If the AS currently knows AUTH_CRED_C as "confirmed", then the AS considers proof of possession of the client's private key to be achieved and it takes no further actions in this respect.

-  The AS might already have achieved proof-of-possession when establishing a secure communication association with the client, or when processing a previous access token request conveying the same AUTH_CRED_C.
+  The AS might already have achieved proof of possession when establishing a secure communication association with the client, or when processing a previous access token request conveying the same AUTH_CRED_C.

-  Alternatively, a further entity in a trust relationship with the AS might have already achieved proof-of-possession of the private key and informed the AS about that.
+  Alternatively, a further entity in a trust relationship with the AS might have already achieved proof of possession of the private key and informed the AS about that.
 Building on that trust relationship, the AS considered AUTH_CRED_C to be "confirmed" from then on.

 * If the AS does not currently know AUTH_CRED_C as "confirmed", then the AS MUST consider the access token request to be invalid.